zed-industries/zed/docs/src/remote-development.md

    > NOTE: If this command runs but doesn't output anything, try running `zed --foreground --dev-server-token YY.XXX`.
 It is possible that the zed background process is crashing on startup.
 6. On your laptop you can now open folders on the remote machine.
    > NOTE: Zed does not currently handle opening very large directories (e.g. `/` or `~` that may have >100,000 files) very well.
 We are working on improving this, but suggest in the meantime opening only specific projects, or subfolders of very large mono-repos.

+## Toubleshooting

+### SSH connections

+If you chose to connect via SSH, zed will run the command you provide to connect, and intercept any calls to `ssh` to run our installer.
+Your remote machine will still need access to the internet to work in this way, as after setup is complete, we communicate through https://collab.zed.dev/

 ## Supported platforms